 - Continual problems with a particular behavior will likely result in expulsion from the program.

 The goals of discipline are to preserve and maintain high academic standards and integrity, to protect the learning environment, and to create a safe place for students and faculty.
-If a student causes a problem, they will be asked to fix it.
+If a student causes a problem, he/she will be asked to fix it.
 If a student cannot or will not fix a problem, the school will intervene and take corrective action.
 Each situation is considered individually.
 The student may be required to participate in a program to deal with problems, such as addictions or other counseling services, to remain enrolled.
-Unnecessary and repetitive problems or drama may result in dis-enrollment.
+Unnecessary and repetitive problems or drama may result in disenrollment.

 Students are to wear modest clothing that appropriately covers the body.
 Clothing must not contain obscene language, symbols, pictures, or sexually suggestive themes.
 Clothing with drug or alcohol related symbols or slogans are prohibited.
 All pants and shorts should be worn at the waist.
 All shorts must be mid thigh length.
 Skirts with deep slits in the front, pajamas, mini skirts, form fitting clothes, shirts that reveal cleavage, midriffs, or backs are also unacceptable.
 Open display of gang tattoos is strictly prohibited including bandanas.
 Grills are not allowed at school.
 If you come to school dressed inappropriately you will be sent to the office to dress appropriately.

 The Winston-Salem Street School has a partnership with the YMCA.
 If you are a participant in the PE program, you will be asked to adhere to the Winston-Salem Street School’s standards of dress and conduct at the YMCA.
+The same standards apply to participation on the school basketball and cheerleading teams.he Winston-Salem Street School has a partnership with the YMCA.
+If you are a participant in the PE program, you will be asked to adhere to the Winston-Salem Street School’s standards of dress and conduct at the YMCA.

 Lost and Found